kdpuvvadi/blog/_posts/2023-09-02-selfhost-paswword-manager-vaultwarden-traefik.md

 ```
 ## Conclusion

 For more details and documentation, visit Official [github](https://github.com/dani-garcia/vaultwarden) repo.
-Any quiries, feel free to drop a comment. `Au Revoir`.
+Any queries, feel free to drop a comment. `Au Revoir`.